kekehurry/cityflow_document/docs/intro/llm_configuration.md

 - Paste the copied key in the Advanced Settings dropdown menu under INIT ENVIRONMENT on the Cityflow workflow interface.
 Note: All keys are only saved in the browser's local localStorage.

-- Click the ASSISTANT tab at the bottom of the main interface, then click the menu button in the upper right corner of the chat interface to enter the large language model assistant settings interface, and configure the base_url and model.
-For DeepSeek, fill in x for base_url and deepseek-chat for model.
-For other models, modify to the corresponding link and model name.
-The base_url and model set in the global assistant settings will be shared with other assistants to avoid repeated settings, but other assistants support individual modifications.
+- Click the ASSISTANT tab at the bottom of the main interface, then click the menu button in the upper right corner of the chat interface to enter the large language MODEL assistant settings interface, and configure the BASE_URL and MODEL.
+For DeepSeek, fill in x for BASE_URL and deepseek-chat for MODEL.
+For other MODELs, modify to the corresponding link and MODEL name.
+The BASE_URL and MODEL set in the global assistant settings will be shared with other assistants to avoid repeated settings, but other assistants support individual modifications.

 ### 获取API密钥